TrashUwU/PokeAssistant/README.md

 ### Bot works perfectly but goes offline if REPL tab from browser is closed
 Read/Watch the Uptimerobot Part of Guide Carefully.

+## Partnership
+Please contact moderators in the support server for partnering up.

 ## Made by TrashUwU#8019